XchixoGhostHatkX/XchixoGhostHatkX/README.md

 - **Cloud Computing & DevOps:** Deploying and managing scalable applications in cloud environments using DevOps principles.
 - **Bug Bounty Hunting:** Actively participating in bug bounty programs to enhance software security.

+I am driven by a passion for innovation and a commitment to excellence in all My endeavors.
+My goal is to leverage technology to solve complex problems and create meaningful impact.

 🎓 **Education**: B.Sc.
 Cyber Security (Deferred)
 🌍 **Identity**: Proudly African
 📍 **Location**: WizeTechx, Africa